 Try to find support with another family member or if that is not available, a life coach or psychologist.

 They will listen to you and advise you on what you can do.
 In the end, only you can decide what it is you want to do.

 As narcissists often fail to see their disruptive behavior, they are unlikely to change their ways (9).

 It is possible, through therapy and counseling for narcissists to get more in touch with their empathy, which can allow them to have more healthy relationships.

 But this requires them to realize they have a problem and understand their own narcissistic tendencies.

 Most often, accepting that your narcissistic sister will not change and taking your healing into your own hands is the best route to take.

-Through setting boundaries and putting yourself first, it is possible to keep your sister in your life and deal with her narcissistic ways.
+Setting boundaries and putting yourself first makes it possible to keep your sister in your life and deal with her narcissistic ways.